 However, the short peace those substances may have provided never lasts long, and the same issues are always there when the effects wear off.
 This is especially true when dealing with a mental health problem.
 The answer isn’t to turn back to the substance or increase the amount you’re using to make those same peaceful feelings last longer.
 That never works and never helps.

-At New Era Rehabilitation in Bridgeport, CT, you’ll find a safe facility full of patient-focused professionals.
+At New Era Rehabilitation in Bridgeport, CT, you’ll find a safe facility full of patient-focused professional OCD counselors in our OCD program.
 Their goal is to provide you with the care you deserve.
 This includes treatment for co-occurring disorders such as OCD and substance abuse.

 What is Obsessive-Compulsive Disorder (OCD)?